 Cadets are up early and put in a long day.
 Formations often begin at 6:30 in the morning and class or corps meetings may be scheduled for evenings.
 VWIL students expect to work hard in order to derive benefits from the program, and they learn to manage time well.

 Cadets hold themselves to high academic standards.
 Cadets achieving a 3.0 GPA or higher wear the coveted academic star.
-Students are expected to maintain a 2.0 GPA as upper class women.
-Failure to do so results in academic improvement through support and and study hours.
+Students are expected to maintain a 2.5 GPA as upper class women.
+Failure to do so results in academic improvement through support and study hours.

 Cadets are accountable; they keep their commitments.
-Attendance is taken at academic classes and at all mandatory activities.
+Attendance is taken at all mandatory activities.
 Cadets receive merits for outstanding contributions to the corps and the college and receive demerits for failure to keep commitments.

 Cadets agree to focus on their educational priorities.
 VWIL cadets adhere to curfews, limits on evenings out and mandatory study hours from Sunday evening through Thursday.
 Privileges increase as cadets advance in class standing.
-Cadets enjoy a free weekend each month.
+Cadets enjoy free weekends each month.

 Cadets care for their residences and uniforms.
 Cadet uniforms and dormitory rooms are inspected weekly.